Thai Dee Maew Cattery

 No, those costs are additional.
 They are at much reduced fees that we have negotiated with our veterinarian.
 You will be given a copy of the receipt and we expect you to reimburse us for the full amount at the time of the meeting and exchange.

-We breed Balinese and Siamese in the following pointed colors: chocolate, seal, lilac, lynx, tortie (female only), torbie (female only) and red/cream (a.k.a. 'flame point' males only).
-We may have blue points available in the future.
+We breed Balinese and Siamese in the following pointed colors: chocolate, seal, lilac, blue, lynx, tortie (female only), torbie (female only) and red/cream (a.k.a. 'flame point' males only).
 Lynx, tortie and torbie have a base color with these patterns and they can come in seal, chocolate, lilac and blue.
 Torbie points are a combination of lynx and tortie point.
-It is by far the rarest color pattern of Balinese in the world.
+It is by far the rarest color pattern of Balinese and Siamese in the world.
 We will probably never have anyone on our waiting list for one!

 We also breed Tibetans in the following colors: natural mink, seal point, chocolate point and chocolate mink.